Skip to main content

 What parents need to know

-• Wait times for core clinical services exceed 5 years, far beyond what experts recommend.
+• Wait times for core clinical services exceed 5 years — far beyond WHO early intervention guidance.

 • The program needs urgent reform: shorter waits, more funding, and public monthly data.